“Mood changes around the time of menopause

 DotS the definition of mental health may vary.
 The (United States) Substance Abuse and Mental Health Services Administration’s (SAMHSA) definition is:

 “Mental health includes our emotional, psychological, and social well-being.
-It affects how we think, feel, and act.
-It also helps determine how we handle stress, relate to others, and make choices”.2
+It affects how we think, feel, and act, and helps determine how we handle stress, relate to others, and make choices”.2

 Risk